Mon Power – First Energy 1-800-686-0022 / Website

 Grafton Media Network

-Our community television station provides information to educate the citizens of Grafton by providing educational and governmental information.
+Our community television station provides information to educate the citizens of Grafton by providing educational and governmental information on Channel 15 for Comcast/Xfinity Customers.

 Dogs need to be on a leash when off your property and they also need to be cleaned up after.